 Dhalsim is arguably one of the most well-known Indian characters in all of gaming.
 He first appeared in 1991’s Street Fighter II: The World Warrior, and has been a mainstay of the fighting game franchise ever since.
 He is a yogi with a family, who goes against his beliefs by entering the World Warrior tournament to raise money for his village.

-When I was a kid, I remember being enamoured with Dhalsim due to his unique fighting style of being able to stretch his body parts to impossible lengths.
+We remember being enamoured with Dhalsim due to his unique fighting style of being able to stretch his body parts to impossible lengths.
 That, and the ability to breathe fire makes him one of the most memorable Street Fighter characters.
+And also being the most annoying rushdown-esque character to deal with in Street Fighter V.

 Great Tiger – Punch-Out!!